- File operations - read, write, and edit files in your project with tools that enable agents to manage and modify code and documentation.

 Provide project or user context

-The agent may also read its memory files when answering project-specific questions or when you reference past work or patterns.
+The agent may also read its memory files when answering project-specific questions or when you reference past work or patterns.The agent will update

-The agent will update them as you use the agent and provide it with additional information on how it should behave, feedback on its work, or instructions to remember something.
+AGENTS.md as you provide information on how it should behave, feedback on its work, or instructions to remember something.

-To add more structured project knowledge in additional memory files, you can add them in .deepagents/ and reference them in the AGENTS.md file.
+It will also update its memory if it identifies patterns or preferences from your interactions.To add more structured project knowledge in additional memory files, add them in .deepagents/ and reference them in the AGENTS.md file.

-The additional files will not be read on startup but the agent can reference and update them when needed.
+The additional files will not be read on startup but the agent can reference and update them when needed.When to use global vs. project AGENTS.md

-When to use global vs. project `AGENTS.md`
+When to use global vs. project AGENTS.md

 Global